 A perfect jacket suit will make the shirt beneath peek at the end of the sleeves slightly.

 Too short jacket sleeves will significantly distance the arm’s wrist and the sleeve’s end.
 Conversely, if the jacket sleeves are too long, they will cover the shirt beneath the suit entirely.

 A perfect jacket length will meet your arm fingers when the arm is straightened up.

 If the jacket length is somewhere around your arm wrist, that it’s too short.
 If the jacket length has wide past the length of your arms, then it’s too long.

 The Jacket Collar

-Perfect pants wide will embrace a neat line on the back of your trousers.
-If they are too tight, it will create wrinkles, especially on the back.
-If the suit pants are too baggy, a gap between the leg thigh and the trousers will appear.
+If the pants are too tight, it will create wrinkles, especially on the back.
+If the suit pants are too baggy, a gap between the leg, thigh, and trousers will appear.

 The Trouser Break

 The perfect trouser length will break precisely at the top of your shoes.
 If the pants fail to reach your shoes, then they are too short.
 If they are too long, the flank will start pulling around your shoes.